 The bus system is the most convenient and the cheapest, during the off-peak season you can basically walk in to the bus station and buy tickets to go somewhere that day.
 I suspect that in peak season you might have to plan ahead by a few days (but there will probably be more buses too so not so sure about that)

-You will be an expert on South American bus companies by the time you are finished :P almost 8 years ago
+You will be an expert on South American bus companies by the time you are finished :P about 8 years ago

 As Nicholas says, buses are the way to go in South America!
 The quality (and cost!) varies a lot depending on which country you are in.
 Bolivia, unsurprisingly, has some of the worst buses (no lights on -inside or out-, bad suspension and Reggaton pumping into the early hours of the morning), but they can be an experience in themselves.
 The buses in Argentina and Chile come in various forms : cama ('bed') is the most expensive and you'll generally get a fully reclining bed with leg support, a meal, a film (sometimes in English, or you can ask them to put on the subtitles) and even wine or whiskey!
 Semi-cama ('half bed') is next down, with a reclining seat, a film and slightly less luxury.
 It's still pretty amazing though.